 The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 The Annual Ethnobotany Lecture was founded in 2000 and is a highlight of the academic year for the postgraduate programme.
 It is sponsored jointly by the Centre for Biocultural Diversity at Kent and the Royal Botanic Gardens at Kew.
 The lectureship is awarded to ethnobotanists who have made a significant impact on the subject, and who have established a reputation in the public understanding of science.
-Recent lecturers have included Nancy Turner, Christian Vögl and Oliver Rackham.
+Recent lecturers have included Gary Martin, Victoria Reyes-Garcia, Will McClatchey and Nancy Turner.

 This year's lecture

 This year we are looking forward to Dr. Pablo Eyzaguirre, Senior Scientist at Bioversity International in Rome.

 The lecture will be held in the Jodrell Lecture Theatre, Royal Botanical Gardens, Kew, 5 pm on October 22nd, 2013.

 Medicinal plant trade, conservation and local livelihoods in southern Morocco

 The dynamics of ethnobotanical knowledge in a globalized world: examples from the Tsimane indigenous people (Bolivian Amazon)

 Bringing the food back home indigenous foodways, nutrition and biodiversity indigenous foodways, nutrition and biodiversity in western Canada.

 Austrian alpine ethnobotany: examples and trends for the use and management of plant species in the Austrian Alps